min2ha/ukwa-site/content/target/43645/index.en.md

   "subject": "EU Referendum"
 }

-# Record of the Day: BPI survey of UK record labels on EU referendum

 Record of the Day is an independent company publishing a weekly PDF magazine and a daily email newsletter featuring relevant and up-to-date music and media news.
 Here they summarise the findings of the BPI (British Phonographics Industry) survey of UK record labels opinions on the EU referendum.